 This year hasn’t been kind to the hemp industry.
-Although the year started well with the U.S. Department of Agriculture (USDA) approving hemp cultivation in 49 states including New Jersey, a combination of circumstances has led to a serious sales slump.
+The year started well with the U.S. Department of Agriculture (USDA) approving hemp cultivation in 49 states, including New Jersey.
+A combination of circumstances has led to a serious sales slump in the hemp market.

 With the collapse of the market, many farmers are looking to shift their crops away from being grown for CBD towards other industries.
 Although hemp is primarily grown for CBD in the United States, it is cultivated for a variety of industrial purposes in other parts of the world, where it can be found in everything from plastics and building materials to food and biofuels.